root-project/web/install/all_releases/root-version-v5-26-00-patch-release-notes.md

 	<li>Cint
 	<ul>
 		<li>When generating code for the typedef within a class, make sure to treat bool as a built-in.</li>
-		<li>Avoid a segmentation fault when parsing a class with virtual inheratance and a using declaration.</li>
+		<li>Avoid a segmentation fault when parsing a class with virtual inheritance and a using declaration.</li>
 		<li>genreflex: fix for functions taking a template with an array template parameter (r35203, <a href="https://savannah.cern.ch/bugs/?71800" target="_blank">bug #71800</a>).</li>
 		<li>Properly set the class version for ClassDef()'ed classes with a Reflex dictionary (r35514, r35515; <a href="https://savannah.cern.ch/bugs/?72749" target="_blank">bug #72749</a>).</li>
 	</ul>